mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Argo, The Town, Good Will Hunting, Justice League
 ```

 The `flatMapMerge` function is the second implementation of the `flatMap` function.
-It processes the emitted values of the first flow and for each the associated emitted values of the second flow.
-However, it doesn't wait for the second flow to emit all its values before processing the next value of the first flow.
+It processes the emitted values of the first flow and, for each, the associated emitted values of the second flow.
+However, it takes time for the second flow to emit all its values before processing the next value of the first flow.
 In other words, the values of the inner flow are processed concurrently.
 The `flatMapMerge` function is defined as follows in the coroutine library:

 ```kotlin
 @ExperimentalCoroutinesApi